avk653/bingo-billionaires/README.md

 # HTML Code
-I have moved all the html code and other things into pages to keep it all together the base code file is just a page without any content accountsLO is the page for accounts with them logged out accountsLI is the page for the accounts with them logged in
+I have moved all the html code and other things into pages to keep it all together none of the pages are adaptive as of yet and none of them have many comments but I will add that soon the base code file is just a page without any content accountsLO is the page for accounts with them logged out accountsLI is the page for the accounts with them logged in